 I have been piecing together my modest station at my QTH in St Paul.
 The station currently consists of a Yaesu FT-7800 in the car, and a Kenwood TS-2000 in the shack.

 Thank you for looking me up, and I look forward to meeting you on the air.
-I work digital modes and SSB primarily, though I am slowly trying to re-learn CW.
+I work Satellites, digital modes, and SSB primarily, though I am slowly trying to re-learn CW.